You can keep up to date with the SINAPPS study by following

 This trial is funded by the Medical Research Council.

-SINAPPS-2 is a large study involving participants from all across England.
-It will test the efficacy and safety of immunotherapy (IVIG and Rituximab) in people suffering from psychosis with pathogenic antibodies
+SINAPPS2 is an ongoing study involving participants from all across England.
+It will test the efficacy and safety of immunotherapy (IVIG and Rituximab) in people suffering from psychosis and positive to pathogenic antibodies

 If you want to know more about the study procedures and the eligibilty criteria, click here